Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Abstract

 \section{Abstract}

 We prove that the Lipshitz-Ozsv\'{a}th-Thurston correspondence between extended type D structures of knot complements and $\F[U, V]/(UV)$ knot Floer complexes can be arranged so that $\iota_K$-invariant splittings of knot Floer chain complexes correspond to $\iota_{S^3 \setminus K}$-invariant splittings of bordered Floer homology of knot complements.
-For patterns satisfying the satellite extension property, which include cabling patterns, this provides a novel way to compute the involutive knot Floer homology of satellites from that of their companions.
+This provides a novel way to compute the involutive knot Floer homology of satellites from that of their companions.
 As a topological application, we show that our results can be applied to construct infinitely many examples of exotic pairs of contractible 4-manifolds which remain exotic after one stabilization.
 Along the way, we also establish first order naturality of bordered Floer homology.